Fox, Sony lead studios for Oscar nominations

 Last year, Weinstein Co's "The Artist," a film about a silent-movie star, took home the golden statue for best picture, generating $44.6 million in North American box office ticket sales in all.
 Of that total, 71 percent came in after its nomination and victory.

-"Zero Dark Thirty," a gritty film distributed by Sony about the killing of Osama bin Laden by U.S. Navy SEALs, is being shown in only 60 theatres and will be expanded to about 2,400 theatres on Friday, said Dergarabedian.
+"Zero Dark Thirty," a gritty film distributed by Sony about the killing of Osama bin Laden by U.S. Navy SEALs, is being shown in only 60 theaters and will be expanded to about 2,400 theaters on Friday, said Dergarabedian.
 The film collected five nominations, including those for best picture and best screenplay.

 Adam Fogelson, chairman of Universal, a unit of Comcast and distributor of best film nominee "Les Miserables," said the movie's marketing was aimed to take advantage of the awards season, which has helped it at the box office.